jesuinovieira/jesuinovieira.github.io/_news/announcement-02.md

 related_posts: false
 ---

-Accepted to the NeuroAI course from [Neuromatch Academy](https://neuromatch.io/) 🧠
+Accepted to the NeuroAI course from <a href="https://neuromatch.io/" style="color: inherit; text-decoration: none;">Neuromatch Academy</a> 🧠